When You Are Mistakenly Named The Father Of A Child

 Being a legal parent involves more than rights granting you custody or visitation with the child.
 You are also obligated to financially support and care for the child.
 Until 2011, men who believed they were the father of a child based either on mistake or fraud had little legal recourse for relief from these obligations in Texas.

-Located in San Antonio, MARVEL & WONG, PLLC is a law firm that can navigate the confusion that is invariably created as the legal community adjusts and learns how to implement new laws.
-Attorney Karen Marvel is Board Certified in Family Law by the Texas Board of Legal Specialization .
-She has taken the time necessary to master the complicated mistaken paternity laws and the process for terminating parental rights.
+Located in San Antonio, Brandon Wong & Associates is a law firm that can navigate the confusion that is invariably created as the legal community adjusts and learns how to implement new laws.
+We bring more than a decade of experience to these complex issues.

 What Evidence Do You Need To Establish A Case For Mistaken Paternity?